mcelrath/braidcoin/braidpool_spec.md

 $n-t$ nodes successfully delete these shares and keys, and the RCA and UHPO transactions are distributed to all nodes, it then becomes impossible to spend the aggregated Braidpool funds in any other way.

+[kp]

+1. What is RCA?

+2. Whoa.
+We trusting miners to behave themselves and delete the key shares?

+3. Before we get into the details, we should first talk about the protocol that constitutes the ceremony.

+[/kp]

 FIXME should update and settlement keys be different here?